trombik/jekyll-site-demo-starhub/docs/README.md

 [Route 53](https://aws.amazon.com/route53/) (additional configrations are required).

-If you want to restrcit access to a cetain group of people, you can do so by using [Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) (requires additional cost).
+If you want to restrcit access to a certain group of people, you can do so by using [Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) (requires additional cost).